 Self-Directed SEP IRA

-A Simplified Employee Pension, or SEP IRA, is a low-cost, easy retirement plan for small businesses, typically with 25 or fewer employees.
+A Simplified Employee Pension, or SEP IRA, is a low-cost, easy retirement plan for small businesses, typically with few employees.
 Employers can make contributions for themselves as well as their employees.
 But, the main attraction of this plan is that you can make larger annual contributions than you can in a traditional IRA.
 Sole proprietors, independent contractors, partners, corporations, and the self-employed can all take advantage of the benefits these accounts offer.